-After five years of working with Amnesty International writing
+Dear Mr. Brandis… After five years of working with Amnesty International

 I finally got a response.
 It is from a general in Uruguay.

-Reading the letter, I can see the general in his wood paneled office suite
+Reading the letter, I can see the general in his cocobolo paneled office

-He sits at his desk in front of a pile of papers.
-At his elbow,
+He sits at his desk behind a pile of letters, his cuff studs clicking softly

-He is feeling generous, the music has made him so.
+This morning he is feeling generous.
+The music has made him so.

 He picks a letter at random from the pile and decides to answer it.